gardenlinux/gardenlinux/docs/repository/README.md

 If you have added the repository to the `/etc/apt/sources.list` or a file in the folder `/etc/apt/sources.list.d/`, you can search for packets via `apt search`.
 Searching by opening the url in a webbrowser is currently disabled.

-The `repo.gardenlinux.io` repository contains own packages, and a selected set of packages mirrored from `debian testing`.
+The `repo.gardenlinux.io` repository contains own packages, and a selected set of packages mirrored from `Debian testing`.
 Packages are built, signed and deployed via the Garden Linux gitlab pipelines.